COSC3020/tsp-comparison-aPannell064/README.md

 24 cities:
 ![time comparison](TimeCompare.png)
 As you can see, the time to run local search was incredibly insignificant compared to the held-karp algorithm.
-Local search is only running in a fraction of a second, while local search gets up to just over 20 minutes for 23 cities.
+Local search is only running in a fraction of a second, while held-karp gets up to just over 20 minutes for 23 cities.

 In fact, it takes much longer for the time to become significantly noticeable as